OpenZWave/Zwave2Mqtt/docker/README.md

 ### Run as a service

-To run the app as a service you can use the `docker-compose.yml` file you find on [github repo](https://github.com/robertsLando/Zwave2Mqtt-docker/tree/master/compose/docker-compose.yml).
+To run the app as a service you can use the `docker-compose.yml` file you find [here](./docker-compose.yml).
 Here is the content:

 ```yml
 version: "3.7"